 - Ecopainting is an equal opportunity employer, with a strict policy of non discrimination.

 - Everyone qualified, has an equal opportunity for employment or promotion.

 - We do not discriminate against race, religion, colour, national origin, sexual orientation, disability, medical condition, pregnancy, marital status, sex or age.

-- We run both residential & Commercial painting projects in the Toronto area
+- We run both residential & Commercial projects.

 - We offer year round work, with regular pay every 2 weeks.